Forbidden Induced Subgraph Characterization of Word-Representable Co-bipartite Graphs: Introduction

 Using an algebraic characterization of circle graphs, Bouchet~\cite{MR1256586} proved that if a bipartite graph \(G\) is the complement of a circle graph, then \(G\) itself is also a circle graph.
 Later, Esperet and Stehl\'ik~\cite{MR4062292} provided an elementary proof of this result.
 In Section~\ref{s3}, we present an even more elementary and concise proof of a stronger version of this theorem: if a bipartite graph \(G\) is the complement of a circle graph, then both \(G\) and \(\overline{G}\) are permutation graphs.
 This result can also be viewed as a direct consequence of the proof by Esperet and Stehl\'ik~\cite{MR4062292}.

-The remainder of this paper is organized as follows.
+The remainder of the paper is organized as follows.
 Section~\ref{s2} introduces the necessary definitions and preliminaries, including key concepts from graph theory, word-representability, and matrix properties.
-Section~\ref{s3} presents the forbidden induced subgraph characterization of co-bipartite circle graphs and establishes their equivalence with co-bipartite permutation graphs.
-Section~\ref{s4} contains the main theorem, which proves the equivalence between semi-transitivity and the circularly compatible ones property, and further provides a complete forbidden induced subgraph characterization along with a linear-time recognition algorithm.
+In Section~\ref{s3}, we present a forbidden induced subgraph characterization of co-bipartite circle graphs and establish their equivalence with co-bipartite permutation graphs.
+Section~\ref{s4} contains the main result, proving the equivalence between semi-transitivity and the circularly compatible ones property; by combining this equivalence with Safe’s forbidden submatrix characterization, we obtain both a forbidden induced subgraph characterization and a linear-time recognition algorithm.
+Finally, Section~\ref{s5} concludes the paper and outlines directions for future research.